 Every Proper Lady Should Curtsy: In Happy Birthday, Molly!, one of Molly's friends tries to curtsy while wearing pants when she meets the English girl Emily, and she says that she thought English girls always did that.
 Felicity and her peers have to learn for real.

-Fake Brit: Molly and her friends fake British accents while anticipating the arrival of Emily.
+Fake Brit: invoked Molly and her friends fake British accents while anticipating the arrival of Emily.

 Fashion Hurts: In Molly's last book, she's obsessed with curling her hair so she'll be more likely to get picked for the lead role in a patriotic dance for her tap class.
 After trying various increasingly uncomfortable methods, she resorts to one that involves sleeping with soaking-wet hair, which causes her to catch a cold and not be able to perform at all.